techtino/server-setup/README.md

 6. Setup a systemd timer that will run the backup daily at 10am.
 (This is almost definitely overkill).

 This is mostly use for my home server.

+Notes for future self:
+Debian by default doesn't setup systemd-networkd or networkmanager if you install it without a gui.
+This is obviously fine, except for the fact that network-online.target relies on either systemd-networkd (systemd-networkd-wait-online.service) or networkmanager (NetworkManager-wait-online.service).
+In this case I set up systemd-networkd as per https://wiki.debian.org/SystemdNetworkd and then enabled systemd-networkd-wait-online, so it's now working.